huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 ## Task Variants

 ### Model Based RL
-In Model based Reinforcement Learning, we try to create a model of the environment (learn the state transition probabilities and the reward function) for finding optimal actions for the agent.
-Some typical examples for Model Based RL algorithms are Dynamic Programming, Value Iteration & Policy Iteration
+In model based reinforcement learning techniques intend to create a model of the environment, learn the state transition probabilities and the reward function, to find the optimal action.
+Some typical examples for model based reinforcement learning algorithms are dynamic programming, value iteration and policy iteration.

 ### Model Free RL